 JGM: Ooooooh… I have a thing for chocolate, but I like it warm with something cold.
 I love warm molten chocolate cake with vanilla ice cream.
 I love warm brownies.
 I actually make Trader Joe’s brownies multiple times a week for my kids… well for me first (laughter), but for the kids as well.

-Invest In Girls… Help Keep PGPC’s Work Alive
+Invest In Girls… Help Keep GBH’s Work Alive

-If you are interested in supporting the incredible work that Jessica and the staff at Project Girl Performance Collective do in creating a safe space for girls to be creative, realize their full potential and thrive as brave, confident, socially conscious leaders, there are so many ways to help or get involved.
+If you are interested in supporting the incredible work that Jessica and the staff at Girl Be Heard do in creating a safe space for girls to be creative, realize their full potential and thrive as brave, confident, socially conscious leaders, there are so many ways to help or get involved… DONATE, SHOP, BOOK A SHOW, JOIN THE MOVEMENT.